Description

 Graduate students pursuing a certificate in Multicultural Marketing Communication will:

-• Apply cultural knowledge in formulating strategies directed to a multicultural population;
+- Apply cultural knowledge to formulate strategies directed at a multicultural population;

-• Conduct research geared to enhance their cultural skills for application to marketing, advertising, and diffusion of innovations;
+- Conduct research aimed at enhancing their cultural skills for application in marketing, advertising, and diffusion of innovations;

 Who is Eligible to Apply?

 NOTE: Degree-seeking graduate students and non-degree-seeking students in any college or school at FSU can apply directly to the director, as indicated above.
-Students at other institutions and non-degree earning professionals should apply through Academic and Professional Program Services (APPS).
-This Certificate is not intended as a diploma or degree.
+SStudents at other institutions and non-degree-seeking professionals should apply through Academic and Professional Program Services (APPS).
+This certificate is not intended as a diploma or degree.

 Prerequisites